SakenW/Trans-Hub/docs/guides/02_advanced_usage.md

         target_lang = "zh-CN"
         tasks = [
             {
-                "text": "Apple",
+                "text": "Jaguar",
-                "context": {"system_prompt": "You are a professional translator specializing in fruits."}, "business_id": "product.fruit.apple",
+                "context": {"system_prompt": "You are a professional translator specializing in wildlife and animals."}, "business_id": "wildlife.big_cat.jaguar",
             },
             {
-                "text": "Apple",
+                "text": "Jaguar",
-                "context": {"system_prompt": "You are a professional translator specializing in technology companies."}, "business_id": "tech.company.apple_inc",
+                "context": {"system_prompt": "You are a professional translator specializing in luxury car brands."}, "business_id": "automotive.brand.jaguar",
             },
         ]